manoelcampos/manoelcampos/README.md

 If you want to contract me as a consultant or developer for some cloud computing simulation research project, send me message to **manoelcampos.consulting at gmail**.

-You can connect to me at http://twitter.com/manoelcampos or just drop a message at https://about.me/manoelcampos.

 ## YouTube Channel

 You may also want to check my [YouTube channel in Brazilian Portuguese here](http://youtube.com/manoelcamposfh).

+## Connect

+You can connect to me at http://twitter.com/manoelcampos or just drop a message at https://about.me/manoelcampos.

 ## My GitHub Contribution Stats